5 open source webmail clients for browser-based email

 Rainloop is primarily written in PHP, and the community edition is licensed under the AGPL.
 You can also check out the source code on GitHub.

 - WebMail Lite is a modern but minimalist option, licensed under the AGPL and written mostly in PHP.
+It's feature-rich (it can even integrate OpenGPG) but simple to install.

 This is by no means a comprehensive list.
 What's your favorite open source webmail client?